casangi/cngi_prototype/README.md

 ### Organization
 CNGI is organized in to modules as described below.
-Each module is responsible for a different functional area, such as file conversion, input / output, MS operations, and Image operations.
+Each module is responsible for a different functional area, such as file conversion, input / output, Visibility data operations, and Image data operations.

 - conversion
 - dio
-- ms
+- vis
-- images
+- image
 - direct
 - gridding